rosinant3/babylon/README.md

 If you want to run this on your machine, adjust the information in the knexfile.js, run knex migrate:latest, run npm run dev.

 Playlist maker and playlist player (for YouTube videos) that compliments educational content.
-Small article reader with library to store longform news articles and take notes or add additional information.
+Small article reader with a library to store long-form news articles and take notes or add additional information.

 **General**:
    - React.js with Redux.js;